opendatateam/udata/docs/installation.md

 ## Sample nginx & uWSGI configuration

-You can use whatever stack you want to run uData, nginx or Apache 2 as reverse proxy, supervisord + Gunicorn or uWSGI...
+You can use whatever stack you want to run udata, nginx or Apache 2 as reverse proxy, supervisord + Gunicorn or uWSGI...

-All you need to remember is that uData requires at least 3 services to run:
+All you need to remember is that udata requires at least 3 services to run:

 - a web frontend using the `udata.wsgi` WSGI entry point.
 - a worker service using [celery][]